MaulanaMD/Quartz-Personal-Website-MaulanaMD/content/20 Blog/21 Tulisan Receh/21.03 Lainnya/You Can't Put Your Egg into Two Basket at the Same Time.md

 ---
-title: "[2024.04.25] You Can't Put Your Egg at Two Basket at the Same Time"
+title: "[2024.04.25] You Can't Put Your Egg Into Two Basket at the Same Time"
 tags:
   - "#blog/lainnya"
   - etos-hidup